yelghali/green-software-patterns-old-personal/patterns/time-shift-recurrent-jobs.md

 ## SCI Impact
 `SCI = (E * I) + M per R`

-Concerning the SCI equation.
-Reducing the distance will impact two parts:
+Regarding the SCI equation.
+Reducing the distance will impact:

 - `I`: The goal is to reduce SCI by reducing I, and in practice, schedule recurrent Jobs when I is low.